 The 2 Elements of Successful Self-Promotion

 Talking about your work in a public space is a necessary part of being a successful artist.
 Depending on your personality, this may be uncomfortable for you or you may enjoy it.
-If you don’t talk about your work enough, you will fail to reach an audience of potential supporters, fans, and customers.
+If you don’t talk about your efforts enough, you will fail to reach an audience of potential supporters, fans, and customers.
 Self-promote too much and people are likely to get bored of what you’re saying/doing and file your promotion efforts as background noise.
 Like many things in life, there’s a middle ground that should be your target.

 The smart folks at NASA, in their search for habitable planets in an area that’s not too hot or too cold, call this middle ground the “Goldilocks Zone” after a story about a degenerate blonde who steals food of various temperatures from bears while trespassing in their home.
 She’s probably not the best example to follow, but the concept is sound.
 Think of speaking up about your work as “hot” and holding back as “cold”.
 Your target should be instead be warm or cool.